 back to top

-According to some Zenit is the fifth most popular football club in Europe.
-And, while football is still stably the most popular sport in the world you might be able to make someone very happy with an original Zenit attribute.
+According to some, FC Zenit is the fifth most popular football club in Europe.
+While football is stably the most popular sport in the world, you might be able to make someone very happy with an original Zenit attribute.

-If you want to visit a Zenit game yourself, which I recommend even if you’re not a huge football fan, I suggest you check out my blog post about how to buy a ticket for a Zenit home match.
+If you want to attend a Zenit game yourself, which I recommend even if you’re not a huge football fan, please check out my blog post about how to buy a ticket for a Zenit home match.

-But if you’re looking to buy items from FC Zenit, you should go to one of the official Zenit stores in the city center.
-Where these shops are located you can find on the club’s website.
+If you’re looking to buy items from FC Zenit, you should go to one of the official Zenit stores in the city center.
+The club’s website lists all shop locations.

 The most famous Zenit store in the city is located on Nevsky Prospekt.